Train surfing: Injuries and deaths

 In the decade before August 2000, in Brazil, there were 100 people who died in more than 200 accidents.

 In South Africa in 2006, 19 people died whilst train surfing with a further 100 train-surfing accidents occurring.

 In Indonesia, in two years before 2008, 53 people died whilst train surfing.

 In the Russian Central Federal District in 2015 there were 24 people injured whilst train surfing and in 2016 in the Central Federal District there were 9 people who died whilst train surfing.

 In New York, from 1989 to 2011, there were 13 people who died and 56 people injured train surfing.

-In New York City, on October 23, 2024, a 13-year-old boy became the 5th person to die in 2024 from subway surfing.
+In 2024, at least five people died in the city as a result of subway surfing.
+In 2025, two girls aged 12 and 13 were found on the roof of an NYC Subway train, unconscious and nonresponsive.
+They were both later pronounced deceased, with authorities attributing their deaths to subway surfing.

-In Ukraine, in 2017, there were 12 people who died whilst train surfing.
+In Ukraine, in 2017, twelve people died whilst train surfing.

-In Brooklyn, New York, Zemfira Mukhtarov, 12, of Brooklyn, and Ebba Morina, 13, of Manhattan, were found on top of the NYC train on October 6, 2025 unconscious and nonresponding.
-The death was due to NYC subway surfing.